salesforce/omakase/readme.md

 In this example, the `@noflip` annotation is used to provide information to the `DirectionFlip` plugin regarding not flipping that particular declaration value.

 CSS comment annotations start with `@` + the name of the annotation.
-Annotations can take optional space-delimited arguments, up to a maximum of five.
-There can be at most one annotation per CSS comment block.
+They can also have arguments.
+There can be at most one annotation per CSS comment block, although multiple annotation comment blocks are allowed.
 For example:

 ```css
 .class {